 The Laigh Hall

-Robert the Bruce was crowned King Robert II of Scotland.
-To mark his
+of Robert the Bruce was crowned King Robert II of Scotland.
+To mark

-ancestral lands.
-He gave it the site’s ancient name, "dun of Donald," the
+lands.
+He gave it the site’s ancient name, "dun of Donald," the word

-word "dun" being Gaelic for "fortress."
-Robert II died in
+"dun" being Gaelic for "fortress".
+Robert II died in Dundonald

-Wallaces, but fell to ruins by the end of the seventeenth century.
+subsequently the Wallaces, but fell to ruins by the end of the 17th

-on stools or benches at lower tables along the side walls.
-Guests would
+guests sat on stools or benches at lower tables along the side walls.

-enter through the doorway (which, reflecting the sunlight, appears green in the image
+Guests entered through the doorway (which, reflecting the sunlight, appears

-above).
-Fires burning in braziers would warm the assembly,
+green in our photo).
+Fires burning in braziers warmed the assembly,

 leaving smoky traces on the stone walls still seen today.

-Poe lived, died and was buried in Baltimore; however, his stepfather was from
+Poe lived, died, and was buried in Baltimore, but his stepfather was from

 the village of Dundonald, Scotland.
 Consequently, Poe once visited Dundonald and spent time at the castle.
 His